aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

 19. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

 20. Within the Bastion session to **az140-dc-vm11**, open Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
-If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
+If prompted, sign in by using following Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.

+      * Email/Username: <inject key="AzureAdUserEmail"></inject>

+      * Password: <inject key="AzureAdUserPassword"></inject>

-21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
+22. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.

-22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.
+23. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **On-premises sync enabled** column.

     >**Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
 Proceed to next step only if you are able to see the listing of AD DS user accounts you created.

-23. Within the Bastion session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator, and run the following to create an organizational unit that will host the computer objects of the Azure Virtual Desktop hosts:
+24. Within the Bastion session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator, and run the following to create an organizational unit that will host the computer objects of the Azure Virtual Desktop hosts:

       ```powershell
       New-ADOrganizationalUnit 'WVDInfra' –path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false